 Abstract With a background in teaching history and economics in England, Mark Starr moved to the U.S. and went to work for Brookwood Labor College as extension director in 1928.
-He became Director of the Ladies Garment Workers Union Educational Department in 1934, where he served for almost 30 years publishing pamphlets and articles on workers' education and labor history.
-In the 1960s he traveled for the International Labour Office gathering information and training labor leaders in foreign...
+He became director of the Ladies Garment Workers Union Educational Department in 1934, where he served for almost 30 years, publishing pamphlets and articles on workers' education and labor history.
+In the 1960s, he traveled for the International Labour Office gathering information and training labor leaders in foreign...

 Abstract Brookwood Labor College in Katonah, New York was founded in 1921 as an experimental college for labor specific classes.
 It was a residential college different from traditional colleges.
 It only lasted until 1937 when it fell victim to the depression.
 Collection documents students, faculty, and other labor leaders affiliated with the school, as well as the buildings and grounds of the Brookwood Labor College.
 Classes, Brookwood Labor Player performances, and other student activities are also...

 Abstract Brookwood Labor College was a co-educational resident workers' institution which called for progressive, non-factional education for workers as it sought to play an increasing role in the task of building a militant, intelligent, powerful labor movement.
 Their records document the operation of the college during its sixteen years.

 Dates: 1921 - 1937